akrzemi1/papers/notes/ignorable_features.md

 Interestingly, the argument brought up in favour of the attribute-like syntax is that contract annotaitons are "ignorable"; whereas the arguments against the attribute-like syntax say that contract annotations are not "ignorable".
-This indicates that name "ignorable" is overloaded and requires a clarification.
+This indicates that we do not have a shared understnding of what "ignorable" means.

 We can get the best approximation from the C Standard ([N2596](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2596.pdf)), which defines what it means for a standard attribute to be ignorable.